Fast and Efficient 2-bit LLM Inference on GPU: 2/4/16-bit in a Weight Matrix with Asynchronous Dequantization: Asynchronous Dequantization

-\textbf{Motivation and Insights.} The 1-order and 2-order quantization requires two synchronous dequantizations in dataflow.
+The 1-order and 2-order quantization requires two synchronous dequantizations in dataflow.
 However, the 2-order dequantization for calculating the scales of each group is independent of the weights of each group for the 1-order dequantization.
 Moreover, the 1-order dequantization for restoring the weights to 16-bit is independent of the input data of multiplication.
-Thus, our key insight is \textbf{calculating the scales of each group can be overlapped with loading weights of each group in GPU kernel.}
+Thus, our key insight is \textbf{calculating the scales of each group in 2-order dequantization can be overlapped with loading weights of each group in 1-order dequantization in GPU kernel.}